JMP-Classroom/jmp-tl-c-01/20_07_02/hw_sheet.md

     It checks if a given year is leap or not, it returns `1` if it's leap and `0` if not.

-    Info: *A leap year is exactly divisible by 4 except for century years (years ending with 00).
-The century year is a leap year only if it is perfectly divisible by 400*.
+>A leap year is exactly divisible by 4 except for century years (years ending with 00).
+The century year is a leap year only if it is perfectly divisible by 400.

 - `int seq_arith(int u0, int d, int n)`